devops-seki/.github/profile/README.md

 <br/>
 <br/>

-- 🌱 Share your knowledge with us on topics such as: **Terraform, Kubernetes**
+- 🌱 Share your knowledge with us on topics such as: **AWS, Terraform, Kubernetes, CloudFormation, Bash...**

 - 💬 Join and participate in our and your development of skills <br/>that will enable you to be better at what you do.